2020 | IEEE 5G World Forum

 The 2020 IEEE 3rd 5G World Forum (5GWF’20) aims to bring experts from industry, academia, and research to exchange their vision as well as their achieved advances towards 5G and encourage innovative cross-domain studies, research, early deployment and large-scale pilot showcases that address the challenges of 5G.

-The 2020 IEEE 3rd 5G World Forum (5GWF’20) in Bangalore, India, seeks contributions on how to nurture and cultivate 5G technologies and applications for the benefit of society.
+The 2020 IEEE 3rd 5G World Forum (5GWF’20) seeks contributions on how to nurture and cultivate 5G technologies and applications for the benefit of society.
 5G systems should unveil a novel mobile network architecture that not only improves the physical data rate but also creates a new ecosystem allowing the deployment of novel services and applications.
 A key target is to build a novel network architecture that should support not only classical mobile broadband applications and services but also vertical industry (e.g. Intelligent Transport, Industrial IoT, eHealth, etc.) and other 5G-based services.
 Read More.

 Call for Papers | Authors